 U.S. governmental policy has evolved along the lines of these industry concerns.
 For example, in the "Memorandum of Understanding between the ANSI and the [U.S.] National Institute of Standards and Technology (NIST)" [16], the two organizations "agree on the need for a unified national approach to develop the best possible national and international standards, as reflected by the U.S. National Standards Strategy adopted by ANSI."
+NIST has not reached a similar agreement with the less centralized group of consortium standards setters.

 One important implication of the cooperation between ANSI and the U.S. government regards the definition of "voluntary consensus standards" and therefore the legal position of traditionally developed standards as compared to consortia-promoted specifications.
-The NIST-endorsed ANSI National Standards Strategy states that "U.S. interests strongly agree on the principles necessary for the development of national or international standards to meet societal and market needs."
+The ANSI National Standards Strategy states that "U.S. interests strongly agree on the principles necessary for the development of national or international standards to meet societal and market needs."
 Among these principles of "successful standards processes" are consensus, open participation, balance, transparency, and due process.
-While the Strategy applauds the benefits of consortia-based specification development, it encourages coordination among consortia and traditional standards developers.
+While the strategy applauds the benefits of consortia-based specification development, it encourages coordination among consortia and traditional standards developers.
 It also requests the U.S. government to "encourage more use of the principles embodied in accreditation by recognizing the ANSI process as providing sufficient evidence that American National Standards (ANSI) meet federal criteria for voluntary consensus standards."
-These federal criteria may trace back to the definitions of voluntary consensus standards-developing organizations, and market-driven consortia, the details of the NTTAA and A-119 directly affect regulatory matters [22].
+These federal criteria may trace back to the definitions of voluntary consensus standards in the NTTAA and in OMB Circular A-119.
+Because of the relationships among NIST, ANSI, consensus standards-developing organizations, and market-driven consortia, the details of the NTTAA and A-119 directly affect regulatory matters [26].